(Posted Tue. Oct 8th, 2019)

 Inspect grain wagon tires and replace any worn or cracked tires.

 In addition to these tips, NCGA is again offering a video highlighting the importance of proper safety procedures and reviewing helpful guidelines.

 To view the video, click here.

-First released in 2011, this video remains relevant and illustrates the significant threat bin entrapment can pose.
+This video remains relevant and illustrates the significant threat bin entrapment can pose.

 For many relevant videos, please visit NCGA’s YouTube channel.